 Diversity CommitmentDiverse History

 Even in those early years of the 1940s, Frank’s partner was Mildred McClelland, one of a very few female attorneys practicing in Atlanta.
-Today, Constangy, Brooks & Smith has more than 130 attorneys in thirteen states, more than half of our associates are female, and women are leaders at the highest level of our firm through representation on the Executive Committee.
+Today, Constangy, Brooks & Smith has more than 150 attorneys in fourteen states, more than half of our associates are female, and women are leaders at the highest level of our firm through representation on the Executive Committee.

 Constangy, Brooks & Smith has also been recognized for its efforts to foster a diverse legal workplace.

 - The firm received the Exceptional Service Award presented by the Georgia Diversity Program of the State Bar of Georgia.